tamu-datathon-org/challenges/docs/mlh_challenges.md

 ## Best Use of Taipy
 Wireless Headphones
 Taipy is a powerful yet easy to use open-source Python library for creating full stack web applications!
 If you’re a Python developer, this library enables you to build interactive and dynamic graphical user interfaces and support them with data-driven backends.
 All of these functionalities are just a pip install taipy away and can cut your development time in half!
 Use Taipy in your hackathon project for a chance to win a set of Wireless Headphones for you and each of your team members, as well as a chance to have your project featured on the Taipy website!

+## Best Use of Kintone
+Breadboard IoT Kit
+Still not sure what backend to use in your hack?
+Kintone is a low-code web database that lets you set up your backend in minutes.
+It's beginner friendly, allowing you to customize your Kintone app using nothing but JavaScript and HTML.
+If you're interested in IoT, your team can snag a FREE microcontroller by signing up for Kintone and visiting the MLH table.
+If you use Kintone in your hackathon project, you'll have a chance to win a breadboard IoT kit to power up the hardware hacking for each member of your team!

 ## Most Creative Use of Redis Cloud
 Libre Mini Computer with Redis Stack Server Pre-Installed